 I couldn't believe how much healthier Splendid Spoon's smoothies are compared to other top brands, especially when it comes to sugar, which has a huge negative effect on your energy levels, weight gain, and more.
 Plus, their subscription lets me skip trips to the grocery store when I'm too busy, and they even have a line of soups for when my schedule just doesn't include time for healthy meal prep.
 Their plans are also cheaper (and way tastier) than the to-go lunches I used to pick up from the salad chain near my office, which really put Splendid Spoon over the top as my favorite healthy habit of 2019.

 Update: The folks at Splendid Spoon are extending an exclusive offer to our readers!
-For a limited time get $25 OFF any plan!
+For a limited time get $15 OFF the most popular plans!

 Offer Expires In